 Big data is transforming the shopping experience.
-So, what is big data—and why is it a big deal for anyone involved in e-commerce?
+So, what is big data analytics, and why is it a big deal for e-commerce?

 Mankind has always met life’s challenges with resourceful determination.
-We foraged in the Stone Age, farmed in the Agrarian Age, manufactured in the Industrial Age, and now, in the Information Age, we process data.
+We foraged in the Stone Age, farmed in the Agrarian Age, manufactured in the Industrial Age.
+Now, in the Information Age, we process data.

 The exponential growth of digital information in recent years has opened up endless possibilities to store, consume, and analyze data.
 This deluge of information is known as ‘big data’—and it has huge implications for online retail.